Ernest Health Claims Home Health Care in SW Fort Worth/Burleson, TX

 What does Ernest Health do?

-Ernest Health operates a network of long-term acute care hospitals (LTACHs) and inpatient rehabilitation facilities across the United States.
-The organization specializes in caring for patients with medically complex conditions who require extended recovery beyond what a traditional acute-care hospital provides.
-Ernest Health facilities focus on transitional care — bridging the gap between acute hospitalization and the patient's return home or to a lower-level care setting.
+Ernest Health operates a network of long-term acute care hospitals and inpatient rehabilitation facilities across the United States.
+The organization specializes in caring for patients with medically complex conditions who require extended recovery beyond what a traditional hospital provides.
+Ernest Health focuses on transitional care — bridging the gap between acute hospitalization and a patient's return home or to a lower-level care setting.
 For patients in Texas, Ernest Health facilities coordinate with home health agencies to continue skilled care once patients are discharged.

 When was Ernest Health founded?